calinux-py/MimirAI/README.md

-# Mimir
+# MimirAI

-Mimir is a private, always-on-top Windows assistant for live calls and conversations.
+MimirAI is a private, always-on-top Windows assistant for live calls and conversations.
 It transcribes system audio and, optionally, your microphone, then turns the live context into concise answers, notes, follow-up questions, and practical guidance.

 ## Features